russfrith/russfrith-blog/content/posts/excel-to-csv-using-python-pandas/index.md

 df_input.to_csv('output.csv')
 ```

+## Charges and Credits
+In addition to the name and address challenge outlined above, I also needed to parse the transactions.
+In the file supplied by the source company, they had formatting built into the export file.
+Date, Description, Charge, Credit, etc. are all combined into one column, and we don’t know how many columns there will be.
+This was done so that the previous consumer could simply print the entire column, and it would be appropriately formatted.
+They were unwilling or unable to provide a cleaner export.
+Therefore, I needed to parse the column to separate the charges and the credits.

+Imagine the column is 80 characters wide.
+The first 10 characters include the Date.
+Characters 15 through 25 include a Description.
+Characters 35 through 45 include the charge if applicable.
+Characters 50 through 60 include the credit  if applicable.
+Finally, characters 70 through 80 include the subtotal.
+The columns could be parsed as follows:

+## Wrapping Up
+Python Pandas is great at manipulating data, but it can also be used to import., transform, and export data when the situation arises.
+I found it a relatively simple way to take a poorly planned dataset and manipulate it for use in another application.
+My use case combined with a smallish dataset made my brute-force approach usable.
+However, if you have a large dataset, or if you are using Pandas as intended, you should operate on a Series.
+I generally avoid hacks, but as much as it hurt me to share this, it did solve my problem.

 ### PyInstaller
 My script will need to be run regularly by someone else.
 Therefore, I need to create an executable version of my Python script that requires no dependencies.
 Two options are [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) and [PyInstaller](https://pypi.org/project/pyinstaller/).
 I chose PyInstaller for the command line interface.